 Starting from Percona Toolkit 3.0.11, the checksum function has been updated to use 32 chars in the MD5 sum.
-This causes the checksum field in the history table will have a different value than in the previous versions of the tool.
+This causes the checksum field in the history table to have a different value than in the previous versions of the tool.

---ignore-attributes
+Connect to host. --ignore-attributes